 At first glance, you might get the wrong idea from the title of my book, When Kids Rule the School.
 You might think kids are in charge in some sort of absolute way.
 It’s not that simple.

 The publishers didn’t like my working title: “Kids Practicing Life,” which I have to admit is dull.
-My subtitle was lame, too: “Inside self-directed democratic schooling.”
+My subtitle lacked pizzazz, too: “Inside self-directed democratic schooling.”
 Theirs is so much better, they even put it in all caps: THE POWER AND PROMISE OF DEMOCRATIC EDUCATION.
 (Yes, that IS a good representation of the book and the school.)

 In reality, the “kids rule” title is a bit true, a bit provocative, and a bit misleading.
 The publisher titled the book using a common marketing technique: take a sensational aspect of the subject and boil it down to hype it up.
 The “sensational aspect” is that kids have a decisive say about what they do at school and a substantial say in school governance.
 Yes, that IS sensational.
 It’s also true, even if the title is a bit overblown.